 Note that whatever is wrapped by the background task decorator or context manager object, it must be a task which has finite execution time.
 You must not wrap the main loop of a process within which the separate tasks are being run.
 Only the execution of the individual tasks should be wrapped.
 If you incorrectly wrap the main loop, because the main loop would never return, then although data will be captured, it will never be reported because aggregation and reporting of data only happens after the task actually completes.

 So wrap the specific granular task you want to track.
 Such a task can be executed more than once in the life time of the process and all will be reported.

-Forcing registration of the Python agent
+Force registration of the Python agent

 For a long running process this is generally acceptable and is better than delaying startup of a web server, preventing any requests being handled, until registration occurs.

-In this case one can force registration in one of two ways.
+In this case, one can force registration in one of two ways.
 The simplest is to specify a startup timeout in the agent configuration.
 This timeout is how long the agent should wait for registration before proceeding when performing lazy registration of the agent.
 This represents the maximum time it will wait.
 If registration takes less time than specified by the timeout it will continue immediately.

 startup_timeout = 10.0